penn-repl/apply/index.md

 [PLClub](https://www.cis.upenn.edu/~plclub/), Penn’s research group in programming languages.
-Students will also attend [PLClub+](plclub+): a series of activities, seminars, and workshops intended to give them the tools they need to succeed in PL research.
+Students will also attend [PLClub+](plclub+): a series of activities, seminars, and workshops intended to give them the tools they need to succeed in programming languages research.

 Housing, travel, and a $6,000 stipend are provided for participants.
 Our objectives in REPL are the following: